ub216/dinov3/README.md

 Results indicate that the model has good enough capacity to distinguish between objects in foreground.

-### Results for the smallest model after 35 epochs
+### Results for the smallest model with half resolution and after 35 epochs
-Per-class dice coefficient (soft):
+#### Per-class dice coefficient (soft):

 ![](src/test_metrics_dice_per_class.png)

-Per-class IoU:
+#### Per-class IoU:

 ![](src/test_metrics_iou_per_class.png)

-* Encoraging results with smallest network and few epochs.
+* Encoraging results with smallest network.
 * Good point to start large scale training with enough resources.

-### Video Results
+#### Video Results (click for the full video)
 [![](src/trimmed.gif)](https://youtu.be/eYu81MW8a1M)

-(click for the full video)
+## Notes

+* Both train and test support the largest and smallest dino model but has been tested only on the smallest one due to resource constraint.
+Its trivially extendable to other models as well.
+* Make sure the pretrained DINO weights (`.pth` file) are correctly downloaded and placed under `./ckpt`.
+* Modify paths as needed for your environment.
+* Training and testing configurations (e.g., image size, batch size, learning rate) can be adjusted via command-line arguments.

 ## Acknowledgements

 We would like to thank the open-source community for their invaluable contributions.